MarinoDrazic/Parkfinder/README.md

  - [ ] Settings

 # What I learned by building this
-I sould use BLoC...
+I sould use BLoC...<br/>
-Just becouse it has 1k+ claps on Medium does not mean its good state managment solution.
+Just becouse it has 1k+ claps on Medium does not mean its good state managment solution.<br/>
-Transform widget is very cool.
+Transform widget is very cool.<br/>
-I should use more modular approach to widgets (I'm looking at you navbar).
+I should use more modular approach to widgets (I'm looking at you navbar).<br/>
-I should get a Job as flutter dev and steal seniors ideas about state managment.
+I should get a Job as flutter dev and steal seniors ideas about state managment.<br/>
-Payment gateways with square are super simple.
+Payment gateways with square are super simple.<br/>
-DropDown lists are wierd.
+DropDown lists are wierd.<br/>
-Animations are not that hard.
+Animations are not that hard.<br/>
-Its soo much easier then native android or Ionic+Angular or Cordova+whatever.
+Its soo much easier then native android or Ionic+Angular or Cordova+whatever.<br/>